nhrones/Hot/readme.md

 See the example app in the `./example` folder

 ## Usage
-To install a local copy: download a copy of the repo, then in the root, enter:
+To install a local copy, enter:
 ```
-deno install -n hot -A --unstable ./server.ts
+deno install -n hot -A --unstable https://raw.githubusercontent.com/nhrones/Hot/master/server.ts
 ```
 Then, in a terminal in the root of your project, just enter `hot` to run this service.
-If the client code is not in the root folder, enter its name as the first cammand line arg -- `hot example` in this case.
+If the client code is not in the root folder, enter the folder name as the first cammand line arg; in this case you'll enter -- `hot example`.

 Your browser will launch automatically, opening your web-app.